 - Pinpointing what’s broken by gathering data and consulting with team members.

 - Figuring out why it’s not working by mapping out and troubleshooting the problem.

 - Deciding on the most effective way to fix it by brainstorming and then implementing a solution.

 While skills like active listening, collaboration, and leadership play an important role in problem solving, tools like visual mapping software make it easier to define and share problem solving objectives, play out various solutions, and even put the best fit to work.

 Before you can take your first step toward solving a problem, you need to have a clear idea of what the issue is and the outcome you want to achieve by resolving it.

 For example, if your company currently manufactures 50 widgets a day, but you’ve started processing orders for 75 widgets a day, you could simply say you have a production deficit.

-The problem solving process will prove far more valuable, however, if you define the start and end point by clarifying that production is running short by 25 widgets a day, and you need to increase daily production by 50%.
+However, the problem solving process will prove far more valuable if you define the start and end point by clarifying that production is running short by 25 widgets a day, and you need to increase daily production by 50%.

-Once you know where you’re at and where you need to end up, these 5 steps will take you from Point A to Point B:
+Once you know where you’re at and where you need to end up, these five steps will take you from Point A to Point B:

 - Figure out what’s causing the problem.
 You may need to gather knowledge and evaluate input from different documents, departments, and personnel to isolate the factors that are contributing to your problem.
 Knowledge visualization software like MindManager can help.